SEMICeu/documentation/datamodel.md

   - `label-nl`: the tag expresses the label of the term in Dutch at the level of a vocabulary.
   - `ap-usageNote-en`: the tag expresses the usage note in English for the application profile

-The pattern is very useful as it allows to have two perspectives on the same term in the UML file.
+The pattern is very useful because it allows to have two perspectives on the same term in the UML file.
 One perspective is the base reference: the vocabulary, and the other perspective is the application usage context.
 Having the ability to have them side by side make it is much easier for editors to ensure the reuse of a term is done properly.

-Not all annotations support a prefix {documenttype} or suffix {language}.
+Not all annotations require a prefix {documenttype} or suffix {language}.
 For instance: `uri` has no prefix or suffix as a term should have only one globally unique persistent identifier.

-### Example
+### Example annotated UML model
 To use the [toolchain](./toolchain.md), editors are required to edit the EAP file of the data specification.
 The following screenshot shows the class _Person_ in Enterprise Architect.